Bylaws of Asia-South Pacific Design Automation Conference

 Section 5.
 Location of the Conference

 The location of the conference shall alternate between Japan and other countries or areas in the Asia South Pacific Region.
 The location shall be decided by the SC.
 The SC Chair may call for proposals from the hosting country or area, if necessary.
+Any proposal for the location and organization of a conference should include information regarding the sponsorship arrangement.
 The hosting country or area shall be decided at least three years before the conference.

 Section 6.
 Sponsorships